Satellite Radio FAQ

 A: You need 4 things to get satellite radio:

 - A satellite radio antenna.
 Antennas are included in car and home kits, and come with portable boomboxes.
 Antennas must be purchased separately for in-dash receivers, home component tuners, and external satellite radio tuners.

 - A satellite radio tuner.
 A satellite radio tuner passes the satellite signal from the antenna to the receiver.
 External tuners are only necessary for "satellite radio-ready" in-dash receivers.

 - A satellite radio receiver.
 A satellite radio receiver is where the controls for selecting channels and categories, and displaying artist, channel, and song information are located.
 Receivers are built-in to Dock & Play tuners, home component-style tuners, and (obviously) car stereos with a built-in satellite radio tuner.

-- A subscription to either XM or Sirius.
+- A subscription.
 A satellite radio subscription to either XM or Sirius must be activated in order to receive programming.

 A: Satellite radio products are designed to work in specific locations — in your car, your home, or on the go as a portable.
 So it's important to think about how you're going to use satellite radio in order to determine which product will best fill your needs.
 There are 3 basic types of satellite radio tuners: